nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 7. Inside the NGINX container, check that `http.conf` was not changed and `config-version.conf` had its version set to `2`.
 8. Send traffic through the example application and ensure it is working correctly.
 9. Check that NGF can still process changes of resources.
-   1. Delete the HTTPRoute resources
+   1. Delete the HTTPRoute resources.

        ```console
         kubectl delete -f ../../examples/https-termination/cafe-routes.yaml
        ```

-   2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
+   2. Inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
    3. Send traffic through the example application using the updated resources and ensure traffic does not flow.
-   4. Apply the HTTPRoute resources
+   4. Apply the HTTPRoute resources.

        ```console
        kubectl apply -f ../../examples/https-termination/cafe-routes.yaml
        ```

-   5. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
+   5. Inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
    6. Send traffic through the example application using the updated resources and ensure traffic flows correctly.

-### Restart NGINX container
+#### Restart NGINX container

 1. Ensure NGF and NGINX container logs are set up and traffic flows through the example application correctly.
 2. If the terminal inside the NGINX container is no longer running, Exec back into the NGINX container.
-3. Inside the NGINX container, kill the nginx-master process through SIGKILL (Command should start with `nginx: master process`).
+3. Inside the NGINX container, kill the nginx-master process through a SIGKILL signal (Process command should start with `nginx: master process`).

     ```console
     kill -9 <nginx-master_PID>